How mothers should plan their finances wisely in 3 actual steps

 As a rule of thumb, it’s good to set aside three-to-six months’ expenses as an emergency fund.

 We know that most mothers are unaware and confused about making financial decisions.
 And they are often concerned about how they can learn financial skills properly.

 There are many government-sponsored courses where moms can learn about Insurance, investments, and other financial skills free of charge.

-Alternatively, you can also check out free resources such as the Great Eastern’s Lifepedia where it strives to equip everyone in Singapore with personal financial knowledge.
+Alternatively, you can also check the free resources on this new site, where we strive to equip everyone in Singapore with personal financial knowledge.

 Let us match you with a qualified financial representative